Cumulocity-IoT/cumulocity-hono-agent/README.md

 ### Telemetry & Events
 When receiving Telemetry & Event Data the Microservice will create Devices with the Hono Device Id.
 Also the payload of the Hono Message will be sent to Cumulocity as Event of Type `hono_Event` or `hono_Telemetry`.
+All the payload of Hono will be stored in the Property `hono_Content`.
+> For simplification it is assumed that JSON only will be sent by Hono.
+This can be adapted if needed.

 Example of Hono Event in Cumulocity:
 ```json